2. Definitions of “separation of church and state,” “established church,” and “religious freedom or soul liberty”

 2. Definition of “Established Church”

 An established church is a church who is an integral part of the state and receives state support.
-She does this trough becoming a legal entity.
-The established church and state reach an agreement or enter into a contract whereby either the state aids the church in attaining earthly and/or spiritual goals or vice-versa and, to one degree or another, the state runs the church or the established church runs the state.
-The church and state work hand in hand to enforce earthly and spiritual laws and principles.
+She does this by choosing to become a legal entity.
+The church and state reach an agreement or enter into a contract whereby either the state runs the church, the church runs the state, or the church and state work hand in hand, as equal partners, to enforce earthly and spiritual laws and principles.
 In modern America state-churches are influenced, perverted, and/or perhaps dominated by state enforced satanic principles.
-For more on this, see What is an established church?

 Historically, the established church has either been over the state, or the state has been over the established church.
 When the state has been over the church, the state directs the affairs of the church to a greater or lesser degree and vice-versa.
 In either case, the spiritual affairs of the church are mixed with the earthly responsibilities of the state.
-In the past, in either a church-state or state-church, leaders of both church and state operated under a false theology based upon false biblical principles.
-The results were (1) corruption of the church, corruption of the state, corruption of the clergy and political leaders and the members of society and the church, and (2) torture, imprisonment, and/or the killing of those who refused to bow down to the theology of the church-state or state-church.
+In the past, in either a church/state or state/church, leaders of both church and state operated under a false theology based upon false biblical principles.
+The results were (1) corruption of the church, corruption of the state, corruption of the clergy and political leaders and the members of society and the church, and (2) torture, imprisonment, confiscation of property, and/or the killing of those who refused to bow down to the theology of the church-state or state-church.
 We see the former results in the church-state activities in America today.
-The latter results are coming.
+The latter results occuried in the American colonies.

 3. Definition of Religious Freedom or Soul Liberty